+The IRS requires many steps in the cost segregation process, each of which will help determine whether you can reallocate assets and qualify for these tax benefits.
+However, it is the first step – the collection of information for the study – that is perhaps the most crucial step.
 The initial information request allows the cost segregation specialists and engineers to generate an estimate of the benefits a study may yield.
-It will also determine the cost, scope and projected timeline of the Cost Segregation study.
+It will also determine the cost, scope and projected timeline of the cost segregation study.

 General Project Information